looselytyped/container-usage-patterns/README.md

       wagoodman/dive:latest demo
 ```

-- Build `container-patterns` by putting the build files first
+- Uncomment the line after `<- UNCOMMENT THIS LINE ->` and then build image again
 - Repeat with `dive`

 ## Hadolint